mobify/styleandclass-planning/how-tos/host-checklist.md

 ## During the Event

-* MC notes from 2nd event are available here, and 3rd event here.
 * Greet speakers when they arrive
 * Test A/V setup
 	* Do they need audio?
 	* Do they need adapters?
 	* Do they have a backup plan if their clicker / phone shuts down halfway through?
 Make sure presenter notes are on their display, and their presentation isn't mirrored
 * Tell each speaker when they're on, and tell them how Q&A will work

+## MC Notes

+* Make sure to introduce the concept of Style & Class.
+Here's a template:

+> Style & Class is a community for those who design and build the front end of the web.
+We think there's a blurry line between designers and developers, with facets of both skills often existing in the same person.
+We want to create events that cater to that middle ground, presenting diverse topics that foster creativity, best practices, and process improvements.
+We expect to cover a wide range of topics, from multi-device web design, content strategy, CSS and Javascript techniques, user interfaces and experiences, to just about anything else you might find in the latest A Book Apart.

+* Announce event hashtag #styleclass, wifi
-* Announce event hashtag, wifi, bathroom locations
+* Mention bathroom locations
-* Introduce S&C (see our first draft at an S&C intro: Introduction to Style & Class)
+* Set expectations about the format for the event
+* Thank sponsors

-* Introduce speakers
+* Introduce each speaker
 * Host follow-up Q&A
 	* Ask speakers to repeat each question

+### Wrap Up

+* Thank sponsors again, mention they're hiring
+* Who else is hiring?
+* 	* Have them raise their hands
+ 	* Ask for company names
+ 	* tell anyone looking for work to go talk to them
+* Announce next event if possible
+	* open mic for other event announcements
+* ask for help with cleaning up
-	* Thank sponsors, tell everyone when we need to clear out of the space
+* tell everyone when we need to clear out of the space
 * announce after-party plans, if any
 * Clean up duties, see if anyone left anything behind, make sure to post to Meetup if so

 ## After the Event